ryanhillman/CapstoneProject/README.md

 # 🎓 Capstone Project

-A full-stack portfolio project that demonstrates secure authentication, interactive flashcards, and translation features in a language learning web app.
+Conversate is a full-stack portfolio project that demonstrates secure authentication, interactive flashcards, and translation features in a language learning web app.
 The backend is powered by Flask and PostgreSQL with migrations managed through Alembic, while the frontend uses Vue.js with Auth0 integration.

 ## 📷 Screenshot
 ![App Screenshot](./screenshot.png)